 Located nine miles southwest of Graeagle, California, this recreation area has special geological features.
 There is breathtaking scenery and over 20 small lakes nearby, most of which are accessible by hiking trails.
 This area provides a multitude of recreational activities including camping, fishing, boating, hunting, mountain biking, horseback riding, picnicking, hiking, backpacking, swimming, windsurfing and nature study.
 In the winter visitors can snowmobile, cross-couintry ski and snowshoe.

 The Feather River Ranger District manages 8 family campgrounds around Little Grass Valley Reservoir.
 There are approximately 323 camping units.
-Campsites in Red Feather, Running Deer, the southern half of Wyandotte, and Horse Camp may be reserved through www.recreation.gov (1-877-444-6777) All other campgrounds are available on a first-come, first server basis.
+Campsites in Red Feather, Running Deer, Little Beaver parts of Loop A & B and the southern half of Wyandotte, and Horse Camp may be reserved through www.recreation.gov (1-877-444-6777) All other campgrounds are available on a first-come, first server basis.

 Each campground has piped water.
 Trailer sites are available, as well as walk-in tent campsites.
 Trailers of up to 40 feet can be accommodated in some of the camping units.
 No hookups are provided.
 There are 2 RV dump stations, one near Tooms Boat Launch, and one near Red Feather.
 Facilities are usually open from Memorial Day to October.